The first passage time of a stable process conditioned to not overshoot: Absolute Continuity and Density Representation of the Law of

 Thus, using \eqref{eq1} and \eqref{eq2}, we deduce from the previous identity that

 which proves the result. \end{proof}

-\subsection{\texorpdfstring{Density representation of the law of $\tx$}{}}
+\subsection{\texorpdfstring{Density Representation of the Law of $\tx$}{}}

-The relation between the moments of $\tx$ and the moments of $\txz$ stated in Proposition \ref{propm} is the starting point in order to obtain a new representation for the law of $\tx$.
+In the next theorem, we use the relation between the moments of $\tx$ and the moments of $\txz$ stated in Proposition \ref{propm} in order to obtain a new representation for the law of $\tx$.
 More precisely, by an inversion method, we deduce from \eqref{mom} the absolute continuity of this law as well as an expression for its density function. \begin{thm} For all $x>0$, the law of $\tx$ is absolutely continuous with respect to the Lebesgue measure on $[0,\infty)$ and its density function is given by

 \end{thm} \begin{proof} Recall that the moments of a beta random variable of parameters $a,b>0$ are given by